m-horsch/m-horsch.github.io/_posts/2023-08-23-SearchSpace.md

     margin-right:auto;
 }
 </style>
-In a previous post, [I presented the idea of a state space]({% post_url 2023-08-16-StateSpace %}).
+In a previous posting, [I presented the idea of a state space]({% post_url 2023-08-16-StateSpace %}).
 I said that any computer program to solve Toroidals has to navigate the state space.
 This is quite a literal statement: A solution to a Toroidal is a path from the start state to the goal state, using the transitions allowed in the state space diagram.
 It's the answer to the question "Which moves do we need to make to get from the start state to the goal state?"

 Let's look at the 2x2 Toroidal state space again, in a couple of ways.
 First, the diagram we've seen once before: